Stephen Puryear

 Department of Philosophy and Religious Studies

 A native of Wadesboro, NC, I earned a B.S. in mechanical engineering at NC State in 1994.
-After a circuitous route I earned my Ph.D. in philosophy at the University of Pittsburgh in 2006, spent two years as a postdoctoral fellow at Stanford University, and returned to NC State as a member of the faculty in 2008.
+A circuitous route eventually led me to earn a Ph.D. in philosophy at the University of Pittsburgh in 2006, where I wrote a dissertation on Perception and Representation in Leibniz under the direction of Nicholas Rescher.
+I then spent two years as an IHUM postdoctoral fellow at Stanford University, after which I returned to NC State as a member of the faculty in 2008.

-I have won two teaching awards during my time at NC State: the Outstanding Lecturer Award from the College of Humanities and Social Sciences in 2012 and the university-level Outstanding Teacher Award in 2020.
+During my time at NC State I have won two teaching awards: the Outstanding Lecturer Award from the College of Humanities and Social Sciences in 2012 and the university-level Outstanding Teacher Award in 2020.
 With the latter I was also inducted into the NC State Academy of Outstanding Teachers.

 Professional Activities and Research

-I work primarily in the areas of metaphysics, ethics, and political philosophy, often through engagement with the German philosophical tradition (especially Leibniz, Kant, and Schopenhauer).
+I work primarily in the areas of metaphysics and ethics, often through engagement with the German philosophical tradition (especially Leibniz, Kant, and Schopenhauer).

 My main project at present is a book on Leibniz’s idealism.
 Besides that, I continue to work on various topics: